 Global Solution Discovery

-- Multi-body trajectories where gravity assists create fragmented solution regions
+- Multi-body trajectories with fragmented solution regions caused by gravity assists

-- Combinatorial problems like sensor scheduling for observation constellations
+- Combinatorial challenges like sensor scheduling for observation constellations

-- Complex path planning in drone swarm operations and orbital maneuvers often overwhelm traditional solvers—especially in scenarios demanding UAV swarm optimization with quantum algorithms under real-time uncertainty.
+- Complex path planning for drone swarms and orbital maneuvers, including UAV swarm optimization under real-time uncertainty

-By escaping local optima traps, engineers unlock trajectories that deliver delta-V savings—fuel that can be reallocated to , satellite imaging, or longer mission durations.
+By escaping local optima, engineers can reduce delta-V usage.
+Saved fuel can be used for additional payloads, extended imaging, or longer mission durations.

 Integrated Uncertainty Quantification